arnoudbuzing/wolfram-librarylink-examples/Examples/Squared/README.md

-# HelloWorld
+# Squared

-This example shows how to return the string "Hello World" from a `LibraryLink` library to the Wolfram Language.
+This example how to pass in an integer, square it, and return the result.